 - The guaranteed line item competes using a temporary CPM or "opportunity cost" that Ad Manager calculates automatically.

-- Open Auction or a remnant line item will serve if they pay more than the opportunity cost of not serving the guaranteed line item.
+- Open Auction or a remnant line item serves if they pay more than the opportunity cost of not serving the guaranteed line item.

-- The temporary CPM set by dynamic allocation maximizes your revenues from Open Auction and remnant line items without causing underdelivery of guaranteed line items.
+- The temporary CPM set by dynamic allocation maximizes your revenue from Open Auction and remnant line items without causing under-delivery of guaranteed line items.